matthewpwatkins/fs-tools/README.md

 This is my own personal project is not based off FamilySearch source code or associated with FamilySearch in any way.

-## Features

-- A search link on the person detail to find other persons in the tree based on the person details
-- A full-text search link on Film collections (you must [enable full-text search on your account](https://www.familysearch.org/en/labs/) to use this)
-- A FamilySearch button on FindAGrave.com that links directly to the person's grave record in FamilySearch
-- [For developers] Adds a menu item to copy your FamilySearch session ID to the clipboard

 ## Installation

 1. Install Tampermonkey or Greasemonkey in your browser if you haven't already.